Dastar/TelegramBot/README.md

 3. The bot has commands for execution:
    * /image - for the next sent message will be added generated image using image_role key from the channel configuration.
    * /log - send to monitored channel last 15 messages from the log file
+   * /role [name] - returns the current role of the channel.
+If [name] specified, role with the [name] will be attached to the role.
+Editing role is enabled
+   * /save - saving edited role

 ## Configuration